Print figure or save to specific file format

 |PPM (raw format)|

 Vector graphics files store commands that redraw the figure.
 This type of format scales well, but can result in a large file.
-Additionally, it might not produce the correct 3-D arrangement of objects in certain cases.
+Also, it might not produce the correct 3-D arrangement of objects in certain cases.
 Some applications support extensive editing of vector graphics formats.
 However, some applications do not support editing beyond resizing the graphic.
-In general, you should try to make all the necessary changes while your figure is still in MATLAB®.
+In general, try to make all the necessary changes while your figure is still in MATLAB®.

 If you set the